 Not a fan of American pro football?
 Here’s a quick explainer….

 During a playoff game in December 1972, when the Pittsburgh Steelers team was playing (and losing to) the Oakland Raiders, a pass thrown by Steelers quarterback Terry Bradshaw missed its mark, bounced off of a player, and was scooped up by Steelers running back Franco Harris before it hit the ground.

 Harris then tucked the ball under his arm and ran in for a game-winning Steelers touchdown, kicking off years of Steelers domination of pro football; Harris played for the team almost his entire career.

 The statue is away from the airport right now, being refurbished at the Heinz History Center in Pittsburgh’s Strip District.
-It is scheduled to be reinstalled in summer 2019, along with a nearby George Washington statue that depicts the future President when he served in this part of western Pennsylvania during the French & Indian War.
+It is scheduled to be reinstalled in summer 2019 (Update – Harris and Washington are now refurbished and back at the airport) along with a nearby George Washington statue that depicts the future President when he served in this part of western Pennsylvania during the French & Indian War.

 Here is what the Harris statue looked like….

 There is a fun photo of the real Franco Harris next to his airport statue in this Pittsburgh Post-Gazette article about the statue removal/refurbishment.

 Here is a great NFL (National Football League) video that explains why Pittsburgh’s Immaculate Reception was such a big deal for both the Steelers and the city….